indeedeng/iwf/README.md

 * iWF also
   supports [more advanced cron expressions](https://pkg.go.dev/github.com/robfig/cron#hdr-CRON_Expression_Format)
 * The [crontab guru](https://crontab.guru/) site is useful for testing your cron expressions.
-* To cancel a cron schedule, use terminate of cancel type to stop the workflow execution.
+* To cancel a cron scheduled run, use the stop workflow API (see WorkflowStopRequest.md)
 * By default, there is no cron schedule.

-#### RetryPolicy for workflow
+#### RetryPolicy for Workflow

-Workflow execution can have a backoff retry policy which will retry on failed or timeout.
+Workflows can have a backoff retry policy which will retry on failure or timeout.

 By default, there is no retry policy.

+Note: this is distinct from the retry policy for WorkflowState which is detailed below.

 #### Initial Search Attributes

-Client can specify some initial search attributes when starting the workflow.
+The client can specify some initial search attributes when starting the workflow.

-By default, there is no initial search attributes.
+By default, there are no initial search attributes.

 ### WorkflowStateOptions

-Similarly, users can customize the WorkflowState
+Similarly, clients can customize the WorkflowState

 #### WorkflowState WaitUntil/Execute API timeout and retry policy